 And so, the people—those two individuals—that come together as husband and wife really have no excuse for not producing what God wants them to produce in their marriage.

-But, I don't want to imply that one is a failure if your marriage didn't work, because sometimes the odds are stacked highly against us.
-I'm not saying that every marriage is going to be perfect and work out perfectly.
+But, I do not want to imply that one is a failure if your marriage did not work, because sometimes the odds are stacked highly against us.
+I am not saying that every marriage is going to be perfect and work out perfectly.
 We are, after all, still human.
 What I am saying is that the power, the gifts, and the blessing are there for us to ask for and use.

-We're going to read Revelation 19.
-I thought it was very interesting that in the first chapter of The Bible, there is this idea of God's blessing on the marriage, and then—in chapter 19 of Revelation, which is only the 4th chapter from the end of the book—there is another blessing on another marriage.
+We are going to read Revelation 19.
+I thought it was very interesting that in the first chapter of the Bible, there is this idea of God's blessing on the marriage, and then—in chapter 19 of Revelation, which is only the 4th chapter from the end of the Book—there is another blessing on another marriage.

 Revelation 19:6-9 And I heard, as it were, the voice of a great multitude, as the sound of many waters and as the sound of mighty thunderings, saying, "Alleluia!
 For the Lord God Omnipotent reigns!
 "Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready."
 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.
 Then he said to me, "Write: 'Blessed are those who are called to the marriage supper of the Lamb!'"
 And he said to me, "These are the true sayings of God."

 So, we have this blessing on marriage at the beginning of the Book and also on the ultimate marriage—specifically on those who participate in and make up the "wife" [bride] of Jesus Christ.